thrishank/zkPass_schemas/india-state.md

           "value": "Andhra Pradesh",
           "operation": "="
         }
-      ],
-      "nullifier": "residentName"
+      ]
     }
   ],
   "HRCondition": ["verify you are belong to the state of Andhra Pradesh"], "tips": {
-    "message": "When you successfully log in and click on the Aadhar, please click the 'Start' button to initiate the verification process."
+    "message": "If you are already logged in the digilocker please logout and log in.
+When you successfully log in please click on the Aadhar Document, please click the 'Start' button to initiate the verification process."
   }
 }
 ```